ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

 the `tableView` outlet to your `UITableView` component.

 Next, you must override the View class methods that fill the table cells' contents.
-There are two methods for this, depending on the type of cell being
+There are two methods for this, depending on the cell type:
-filled:

 - **Normal cells:** the cells that show the entities.
-These cells typically use `UILabel`, `UIImage`, or another UI component to show the entity's attributes.
-  Override the `doFillLoadedCell` method to fill this type of cell.
+These cells typically use `UILabel`, `UIImage`, or another UI component to show the entity.
+Override the `doFillLoadedCell` method to fill these cells.
 For example, Bookmark List Screenlet's View class overrides `doFillLoadedCell` to set each cell's `textLabel` to a bookmark's name:

         override public func doFillLoadedCell(row row: Int, cell: UITableViewCell, object: AnyObject) {
             let bookmark = object as!
 Bookmark